jerryscript-project/iotjs/docs/Build-for-ARM-Linux-(RPi2).md

-iIt's not that different for ARM-Linux targets, it's almost same as [Build for Linux](Build-for-Linux.md) page.
+It's not that different for ARM-Linux targets, it's almost same as [Build for Linux](Build-for-Linux.md) page.

 ### Prerequisite